powsybl/pypowsybl-jupyter/docs/user_guide/nad_time_series.md

 - timestamp: Time points for the data
 - branch_id: Identifier for the network branch
-- value1: First value for the branch
+- value1: branch side 1 float value
-- value2: Second value for the branch
+- value2: branch side 2 float value
 - connected1: Boolean indicating if side 1 is connected
 - connected2: Boolean indicating if side 2 is connected
 ## Widget API

-Other than the target network, the NAD explorer can be customized using additional parameters:
+Other than the target network, the NAD Time Series widget can be customized using additional parameters:

 ```python
 nad_time_series(network: Network,